Half-Days

 December.

-Thirty-seven of 193 lifts open.
+Thirty-seven of 193 trails open.
 An 18” base.
 Daytime temperatures squat above freezing at base elevation, refreezing weakly at night, if at all.
 Snowmaking fills narrow wet-bulb windows, laying down dense, artificial ribbons that abrade quickly under holiday traffic.
 Natural snowfall hasn’t built depth; it sublimates, melts, or compacts back into dirt.

 The hollow statue of the Norse god Ullr stands motionless at the base of Peak 8.
 His bow drawn, his arrow aims at a widening patch of dirt beneath the Colorado SuperChair.
 Kids slither around sharks—rocks hidden like prizes between moguls—and micro-forests that push up defiantly through the white stuff we’ve paid dearly to make.
-Dirt persists between Trygve's Platter, eliminating our beginner progression terrain at Peak 8.
-But enormous kickers, a quarter pipe rise, and a maze of rails shine to skier’s left of the de-prioritized learning area.
-For one glorious weekend, the features are lit up by snowboard luminaries, some of whom are on track to compete in this year’s Olympics.
-The stars leave but their infrastructure remains.
-Rumors circulate that a million dollars of our snowmaking budget has gone into polishing this pro-level park that almost none of our guests (also staff) can safely ride.

 “We’re in a donut,” lament the locals in bars.
 “The snow is hitting everywhere all around us.
 East, West, they’re all getting pounded.
 But not us.”

 In Broomfield, the corporate wizards reach for euphemism: variable, packed powder, early-season conditions.
 But it isn’t early season.
-It’s Christmas week—the first peak rush of what’s supposed to be winter.
-A persistent ridge of high pressure has diverted more storm tracks north.
-On Christmas Day, rain falls on Main Street.
-We know that the folks in Broomfield, the ones in the dark blue jackets, know even deeper than us: “variable” isn’t just a euphemism for bad snow.
-It’s overworked bodies.
-Dwindling jobs.
-Faltering facilities.
+It’s Christmas week—the first rush of what’s supposed to be winter.

 January.

 The donut shows no signs of abating.
 The apps show a 30” base at Breck, 70” at Hunter.
 Let’s not even mention what’s occurring at Jay Peak or in Vermont.
 The resort’s social media team burns overtime.
 As the weeks slip, they go from posting white rooms money shots taken last season (presumably to entice March bookings) to addressing the blight directly.
-Look!
-We are so authentic!
-Come and have fun with us despite the shit conditions!
-Skiing’s not about quality or quantity!
-It’s all about who you slide with.
-Look!
-Here’s an adorable avy dog in training!
-Aren’t the views, like, so pretty?

 In a week, the resort will have used all its state allocated water for snowmaking.
 While the local news quietly covers the debate about opening a thirsty new data center on the Western Slope, passholders are told not to worry about the snowmaking.
 The resort will buy reserves from the town.
 And where (everyone thinks but dares not ask), when that runs out, will the town buy its reserves from?